SuperOfficeDocs/crmscript/docs/api-reference/classes/NSAppointment/SetTask.md

 # SetTask(String task)

-Task comprises the different types of activities, like “Phone call”, “Meeting” and so on.
+Task comprises the different types of activities, like "Phone call", "Meeting" and so on.

-**Parameter:**
+## Parameters

 * **task** String

 ```crmscript